MaslowCommunityGarden/Maslow-kits-for-sale-soon./README.md

-- **Software and sample projects are also downloadable for free from [HERE](http://maslowcommunitygarden.org/index.htmlthanks) thanks to Bar and the community.**
+- **Software and sample projects are also downloadable for free [HERE](http://maslowcommunitygarden.org/index.htmlthanks) thanks to Bar and the community.**

 We wish to extend a huge "THANK YOU" to the Maslow community members, for being generous enough to share their amazing work and be a constant support for new users.

 **We are an authorized Maslow cnc supplier**.
-Maslow cnc is an open source project created by Bar Smith and funded/supported by the Maslow community, we are honored to be part of it and to be allowed to be a source for **quality and improved kits**.
+Maslow cnc is an open source project created by Bar Smith and funded/supported by the Maslow community, we are honored to be part of it and to be allowed to be a source for **quality and honestly improved kits**.

 Providers at the moment to choose from:

     @EastBaySource
     @MetalMaslow
-    @MaslowSurplusParts
     @MakerMadecnc

-Do your research, compare and decide what's best for you.
+**Do your research!**, compare and decide what's best for you.

 EastBaySource